Pietro di Bagnara

-Pietro di Bagnara or Pietro Bagnara Bacchi (Imola, 16th century) was an Italian monk and painter.
+Pietro di Bagnara or Pietro Bagnara Bacchi (1511/1520, Bagnara - 1590/1595, Imola) was an Italian monk and painter.
+He was born in Bagnara and studied painting is Bologna.

 He is styled as a follower of Raphael, mainly by virtue of his use of colors.
 He was a member of the Augustinian order of Canons Regular of the Lateran.
-He lived in the monastery attached to the Basilica of Santa Maria in Porto of Ravenna, where circa 1550 he painted a St. Sebastian, and a St Lawrence altarpiece for a chapel, a large canvas of the multiplication of the bread in the refectory and beautiful arabesques with a crucifixion in the ceiling of said refectory.
-In 1537 at Verdace for the church of San Giovanni, he painted a Madonna with Saints Augustine and John the Baptist.
+He lived in the monastery attached to the Basilica of Santa Maria in Porto at Ravenna, where circa 1550 he painted a St. Sebastian, and a St Lawrence altarpiece for a chapel, a large canvas of the multiplication of the bread in the refectory and beautiful arabesques with a crucifixion in the ceiling of said refectory.
+In 1537 at Verdara, for the church of San Giovanni, he painted a Madonna with Saints Augustine and John the Baptist.
 The background has a landscape and holy conversation.
 In 1579, for the Church of Santa Maria della Passione in Milan, he painted a Jesus on the road to Calvary (Andata al Calvario).
-The Museum of Padua has two canvases, originally found in the church of San Giovanni di Verdara, painted by Bagnara: Visitation (1537) and a Madonna.
+The Museum of Padua has two canvases, originally found in the church of San Giovanni di Verdara, painted by Bagnara: a Visitation (1537) and a Madonna.
 He signed his work with "Orate Deum pro anima huyus [sic] pictoris" ("Pray God for the soul of this painter").